programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 Caveat: These steps set up a workflow involving pull requests that will ensure collaborative review of your work before making it part of the public record.
 But it is still possible for a collaborator to accidentally push (move) changes directly to the master branch and affect the main site by bypassing this process.
 In order to restrict who can push to a particular branch, you would need to follow [GitHub's instructions](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/creating-a-new-organization-from-scratch) to create a GitHub "organization" (a team container which multiple repositories can live inside; for example, [Scholars' Lab GitHub organization](https://github.com/scholarslab) containing all the lab's repoitories).
 You would then need to make this repository a part of a GitHub organization.

 Our instructions assume:
-1. You created the repository, so you automatically have the "admin" permission setting associated with your GitHub account.
+1. You created the repository, so you automatically have the "owner" permission setting associated with your GitHub account.
 2. You are one of the site authors most comfortable with running the site, and therefore do not need someone else to approve your changes before merging them (making them appear on the site).
 3. One or more other people will also blog on your site, and you want to prevent these collaborators from pushing content to the public site without your checking over and approving their changes (at least until they are more comfortable with the workflow)

 Even if you are the only person authoring on your site, using branches and pull requests as discussed in this lesson can help you separate any pieces of work that are proceeding at different paces separate.
 For example, if you start implementing a new homepage layout, but then want to publish a new blog post while the homepage changes are still in progress.
 You can put these two sets of work in separate branches, which lets you publish the post with the old homepage layout.
 Also, using branches lets you run Netlify (also discussed below) to see how your changes look before making them public, without needing to be comfortable with using the command line to run a local version of the site.
-Administrator permissions mean that you do not need to wait for someone else to review your pull request before merging it (that is, making it appear on the live website), although you can always request and wait for review if you want feedback.
+Owner permissions mean that you do not need to wait for someone else to review your pull request before merging it (that is, making it appear on the live website), although you can always request and wait for review if you want feedback.

 Remember to substitute *https://github.com/your-username/your-repo-name* for *https://github.com/scholarslab/CollabDemo* in these instructions.
 To set up your site for our review process:

 Each person in addition to you you who will write on the site should [create a user account on GitHub.com](http://github.com/join), if they do not already have one.
-They will need to share their username with you (or someone else with administrator permission).
+They will need to share their username with you (or someone else who owns the repository).

 Your repository page (for example, https://github.com/scholarslab/CollabDemo) has a horizontal row of links just below the name of the repository.
-Click on the "settings" link, then click on "Collaborators & teams" (it may display simply as "Collaborators") in the left menu.
+Click on the "settings" link, then click on "Manage Access" in the left menu.

 {% include figure.html filename="groupblogging-settingstab.png" caption="Screenshot of the settings tab in the horizontal row of links just below the name of the repo" %}

-{% include figure.html filename="groupblogging-collab-and-teams-tab.png" caption="Screenshot of Collaborators & Teams link in the settings page left menu" %}

-You will see a section for "teams", followed by a section for "collaborators".
-Inside the "collaborators" section, use the "Search by username, full name or email address" field to find the GitHub username(s) of people who will share the blog, then click the "add collaborator" button to give them access.
+You will see a section for "Who has access", followed by a section for "Manage access."
+Inside the "manage access" section, use the "Invite a collaborator" button to raise a search bar for inviting your collaborators.
+In this search bar, use the "search by username, full name, or email" field to find the GitHub username(s) of people who will share the blog, then click the "invite collaborator" button to give them access.

-{% include figure.html filename="groupblogging-add-collaborators-field.png" caption="Screenshot of the field where you grant collaborators access" %}

-The collaborator(s) you have added will now be listed in the "collaborators" section.
-There will be a dropdown menu to the right of each username.
+The collaborator(s) you have added will now be listed in the "manage access" section.
+GitHub recently updated their settings to allow for two types of users - repository owners and collaborators.
+There can only be one owner, and everyone else will be a collaborator.
+This works fine for us.
 In the Scholars' Lab, we want new bloggers to need to follow our review process before they can publish to the public website.
-We need to give them a non-administrator role to make that happen, so we use this dropdown to change each of these contributor's permissions to "write".

-To give someone full access (the same access you have, including the ability to move changes to the public website without review or notification of others), make sure to choose "admin" in the dropdown.

-In the screenshot below, we have granted Jekyll Power User Brandon Walsh the "admin" role, but our demonstration account (SLab Doge) the "writer" role (she is a good dog, but we do not trust her to not break the site!).

-{% include figure.html filename="groupblogging-collaborators-change-roles.png" caption="Screenshot showing how to grant collaborators different levels of access to your site" %}
+For more granular control over permissions, you should consider [transferring the repository to an organization](https://docs.github.com/en/github/administering-a-repository/transferring-a-repository).

-Click on "Integrations & services" in the upper-left menu.
+Click on "Integrations" in the left menu.
 Under "Installed GitHub Apps", Netlify should be listed; click on the "configure" button to the right of Netlify.

 Scroll down to the "Repository access" section.
 Both options will work: the radio button next to "All repositories" is selected; or if you have other repositories you are not sure you want Netlify to run on, select the radio button next to "Only select repositories".
 For the latter choice, your repository should appear in the list immediately below; if it does not, use the "Select repositories" dropdown menu to add your /CollabDemo repository.
 Click the green "save" button.
+You might get redirected to Netlify at this point, but we want to keep doing a few other things in the GitHub interface.

 <a id="which-branch-is-default"></a>Now we will verify the name of the default branch that GitHub Pages publishes as your website.
 This should be "gh-pages" if you set up your repository for Netlify according to the earlier instructions.
-To check this is the case, click on "Options" in the upper left menu, and scroll down to the "GitHub Pages" section to look at what the dropdown under "Source" says.
+To check this is the case, in your repository settings click on "Options" in the upper left menu, and scroll down to the "GitHub Pages" section to look at what the dropdown under "Source" says.
 What you see should look similar to the screenshot below, but it might contain a different branch name in the dropdown.
 Remember whatever branch name is listed here for use in the next step.

 {% include figure.html filename="groupblogging-check-publication-branch.png" caption="Screenshot showing how to check the name of the repository branch that publishes to GitHub Pages" %}